All Episodes

 But, you know, Republicans expect Democrats to spend a lot of money.

-That is a that is an excellent point.
+That is an excellent point.

 This is why you have a morning show on television.

-Everybody thinks the 06 election was about Iraq uh and the Democrats getting a mandate to get us out.
+Everybody thinks the 06 election was about Iraq and the Democrats getting a mandate to get us out.

 They can't get us out of Iraq.

-They don't even have the uh votes to defund the war, which means public support for doing that really isn't there.
+They don't even have the votes to defund the war, which means public support for doing that really isn't there.

 The problem the Republicans had, Joe, is that you had President Bush in the White House, who was the author of that spending.

-You can't go against no child left behind.
+You can't go against No Child Left Behind.

-The president sort of hamstrung them on This, but you're right, the perception of voters is that Republicans in Congress campaigned as conservatives and got there and failed to govern that way, and then appeared to get a little arrogant with power, which uh is seductive.
+The perception of voters is that Republicans in Congress campaigned as conservatives and got there and failed to govern that way, and then appeared to get a little arrogant with power, which is seductive.

 You've experienced and seen it and written about it.

-So I think that while there's plenty of blame to go around for the House Republicans, they're sort of hamstrung, it was much easier for Newt, for example, to be Newt bouncing off of Clinton.
+So I think that while there's plenty of blame to go around for the House Republicans, they're sort of hamstrung.

 Exactly.

-And when they start breaking your arms and saying pass this education bill that Ted Kennedy co-wrote, you don't have a whole lot of Republicans.
+And when they start breaking your arms and saying, pass this education bill that Ted Kennedy co-wrote, you don't have a whole lot of Republicans.

 I mean, that's suicide, especially when you've got the Iraq war going on.

-You just you just you can't do it.
+You just, you can't do it.

-That so they were kind of hamstrung.
+So they were kind of hamstrung.

-You know, the debate the other night, it was interesting that most of the Republican candidates spoke more about Hillary Clinton than they did uh George Bush or the Republican Party.
+You know, the debate the other night, it was interesting that most of the Republican candidates spoke more about Hillary Clinton than they did George Bush or the Republican Party.

-I'm curious, do you think uh Hillary Clinton uh nomination is the best thing that could happen to the Republican Party, or could this end up being like the Jimmy Carter White House cheering for a Reagan nomination back in 1980?
+Or could this end up being like the Jimmy Carter White House cheering for a Reagan nomination back in 1980?

 There's too much conventional wisdom of this inevitability.

-She's got 49 percent, 50 percent disapproval numbers.
+She's got 49%, 50% disapproval numbers.

 That is more polarizing than any presidential candidate that's ever been elected in my lifetime.